 Sprays and Traps

-Insecticidal soaps and pyrethrin-based sprays are best used in combination for effective mosquito control.
+Insecticidal soaps and pyrethrin-based sprays are best used in combination for mosquito control.
 Body repellents can prevent mosquito bites for a few hours.
-There are also Carbon Dioxide generating mosquito traps which can safely and effectively reduce mosquitoes.
+There are also Carbon Dioxide generating mosquito traps which can reduce mosquitoes.

 Insecticidal Soap (Potassium Salts of Fatty Acids) will penetrate the insect's shell enough to weaken and dehydrate the insect and allow the pyrethrin to absorb in to the insect and do its job.

-Pyrethrin is a powerful nerve agent and will paralyze and kill the insect on contact.
+Pyrethrin is a nerve agent and will paralyze and kill the insect on contact.

 Spray insecticidal soap & pyrethrin as a contact killer for your entire lawn area.
 Use in accordance with directions on the product label.